twitter/communitynotes/documentation/under-the-hood/timeline-tabs.md

 - Projected future Likes and Reposts the post will receive.
 - The rater can see the post (for example, excludes posts from authors you've blocked)

-**Criteria related to the notes:**
+**Criteria related to the note:**

 - Written by an author with positive Writing Impact and a high ratio of Helpful notes (Writing Impact / Total Notes Written) or high average helpfulness score of notes they authored.
-- Currently have a status of "Needs More Ratings"
+- Current status (e.g. "Needs More Ratings")
 - Current helpfulness score (e.g. not a low helpfulness score, highly rated by initial raters, possibly nearing the threshold to earn status of "Helpful")
-- Do not have a large number of ratings (such that more ratings could change the note's status)
+- Does not have a large number of ratings (such that more ratings could change the note's status)

 In this case of alerts, notifications are sent to a random selection of contributors, excluding the note author and those who have already rated the note.
 Notifications are also limited by the recipient's notification frequency setting.